Studying in Germany

-In Germany there are 240 state and around 100 private universities.
-Basically the different types are: universities and universities of technology as well as technical colleges, art, film and music colleges and universities of applied sciences.
-German universities are manifold and diverse.
+In Germany there are more than 400 universities.
+Basically, the different types are: universities and universities of technology as well as technical colleges, art, film and music colleges and universities of applied sciences.
+Germany's higher education landscape is manifold and diverse.
 The roots of some colleges, especially the universities, go back to the Middle Ages; others were founded after the Second World War.

 The universities in Germany are open to students from all countries.
-Currently in Germany there are about two million enrolled students, 250,000 of them are international students.
-With over 10 % international students Germany is the world's favourite place to study!
-85 % of international students arrange their stay in Germany themselves and 15 % via an exchange or cooperation programme.
+Currently, in Germany there are about three million enrolled students, 320,000 of them are international students.
+With over 10 % international students, Germany is one of the world's favourite places to study!

 More on the different types of universities More on academic degrees Graphics on the German unversity and research system

 The German university system has a distinct division of responsibilities: The universities are responsible for the academic education and the Studierendenwerke – for the economic social infrastructure around studying.
 Universities and Studierendenwerke are officially independent institutions, but they do work very closely together.

 In Germany, there is a total of 57 Studierendenwerke some of which are responsible for several universities in different university locations.
 The Studierendenwerke run refectories and cafeterias, provide rooms in student accommodation, offer cultural activities, and help students with childcare and advisory services.

 Many Studierendenwerke have developed special offers for international students.
 For example, with the Servicepaket ("service package") international students get accommodation, meals and health insurance coverage simultaneously.
 At some universities the Studierendenwerke run a Newcomer-Service and information centres especially for international students.
 In student halls of residence the house tutors help students to familiarise themselves with everyday life as a student in Germany.